hacktobered/hacktobered.com/README.md

 # Hacktobered.com

-I decided to build during [Hacktoberfest 2022](https://hacktoberfest.com/).
+I decided to build this fun project during [Hacktoberfest 2022](https://hacktoberfest.com/).
 Here are some details about its initial idea / problem statement, tech stack, how you can contribute, etc.

 ## Initial Idea / Problem Statement